 No one has ever been born hating or fearing other people.
 That has to be taught – and those harmful lessons seem to be similar, though they’re given in highly disparate cultures, languages, and places.
 Leaders have used particular kinds of rhetoric to turn groups of people violently against one another throughout human history, by demonizing and denigrating others.
-Vocabulary varies but the same themes recur: members of other groups are depicted as threats so serious that violence against them comes to seem acceptable or even necessary.
-Such language (or images or any other form of communication) is what we have termed “Dangerous Speech.”
+Vocabulary varies, but the same themes recur: members of other groups are depicted as threats so serious that violence against them comes to seem acceptable or even necessary.
+Such language (or images or any other form of communication) is what we have termed “dangerous speech.”

-Naming and studying Dangerous Speech can be useful for violence prevention, in several ways.
-First, a rise in the abundance or severity of Dangerous Speech can serve as an early warning indicator for violence between groups.
-Second, violence might be prevented or at least diminished by limiting Dangerous Speech or its harmful effects on people.
+Naming and studying dangerous speech can be useful for violence prevention in several ways.
+First, a rise in the abundance or severity of dangerous speech can serve as an early warning indicator for violence between groups.
+Second, violence might be prevented or at least diminished by limiting dangerous speech or its harmful effects on people.
 We do not believe this can or should be achieved through censorship.
-Instead, it’s possible to educate people so they become less susceptible to (less likely to believe) Dangerous Speech.
-The ideas described here have been used around the world, both to monitor and to counter Dangerous Speech.
+Instead, it’s possible to educate people so they become less susceptible to dangerous speech.
+The ideas described here have been used around the world, both to monitor and to counter dangerous speech.

-This guide, a revised version of an earlier text (Benesch, 2013) defines Dangerous Speech, explains how to determine which messages are indeed dangerous, and illustrates why the concept is useful for preventing violence.
-We also discuss how digital and social media allow Dangerous Speech to spread and threaten peace, and describe some promising methods for reducing Dangerous Speech – or its harmful effects on people.
+This guide, a revised version of an earlier text (Benesch, 2013) defines dangerous speech, explains how to determine which messages are indeed dangerous, and illustrates why the concept is useful for preventing violence.
+We also discuss how digital and social media allow dangerous speech to spread and threaten peace, and describe some promising methods for reducing dangerous speech – or its harmful effects on people.

 Any form of expression (e.g. speech, text, or images) that can increase the risk that its audience will condone or commit violence against members of another group.

-Dangerous Speech is aimed at groups
+Dangerous speech is aimed at groups

-Dangerous Speech promotes fear
+Dangerous speech promotes fear

-Dangerous Speech is often false
+Dangerous speech is often false

-Dangerous Speech harms indirectly
+Dangerous speech harms indirectly

 Dangerous speech is also quite different from the term “hate speech” which, though widely used, is hard to define clearly and consistently.
 The simple words “hate speech” present a variety of questions.
 For instance, what exactly is hatred?
-How strong or how durable must an emotion be to count?
+How strong or enduring must an emotion be to count?
 And does the “hate” in hate speech mean that the speaker hates, or seeks to persuade others to hate, or wants to make people feel hated?

 The Dangerous Speech Framework

-One cannot make a list of words that are dangerous, since the way in which any message will be understood – like its effect on an audience4 – depends not only on its words but on how it is communicated: by whom, to whom, and under what circumstances.
+One cannot make a list of words that are dangerous, since the way in which any message will be understood – like its effect on an audience4 – depends not only on its content but on how it is communicated: by whom, to whom, and under what circumstances.
 The very same words can be highly inflammatory, or benign.

 To understand whether a message is dangerous when spread in a particular context, one must examine both content and context.
 It’s important, also, to be able to compare the dangerousness of different messages.
 To this end we have developed a straightforward and systematic way to analyze speech in context – listing and describing all of the elements that can make a particular example of speech more dangerous.
 The result is a five-part framework (see Figure 1) which includes the message itself, the audience, the historical and social context of the message, the speaker, and the medium with which a speaker delivers a message.
-Analyzing each of these five elements is not only essential for identifying how Dangerous Speech operates, it is also useful for designing interventions to diminish the dangerousness of that speech.
+Analyzing each of these five elements is not only essential for identifying how dangerous speech operates, it is also useful for designing interventions to diminish the dangerousness of that speech.

 To use the framework for a particular example of speech, one asks whether each of the five elements makes it dangerous, and if so, how dangerous.
 For example, one might ask whether a message came from a compelling or influential source.
 Because the social, historical, and cultural context in which speech was made or disseminated is essential for understanding its possible impact, this analysis must be carried out with extensive knowledge of the relevant language, culture, and social conditions – or at least with assistance from advisors who have such knowledge.

 After considering all five elements in turn, one asks on the basis of that analysis: did/would this message make people more ready to commit or condone violence?
 This is not a calculation or a formula; it is a qualitative assessment meant to help predict the behavior of other people.

 Figure 1.
 The Dangerous Speech Five Part Framework